exteditor/ghostbird/CONTRIBUTING.md

 # Contributing

 * Feel free to open issues and submit pull requests.
-* By contributing, you agree that your contributions will be licensed under the [MPL 2.0](https://www.mozilla.org/MPL/2.0/).
+* By contributing, you agree that your contributions will be [dual-licensed under MPL-2.0 OR GPL-3.0-or-later](./LICENSE).

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/exteditor/ghostbird?quickstart=1)